cogeotiff/rio-tiler-pds/CONTRIBUTING.md

-# Contributing
+# Development - Contributing

-Issues and pull requests are more than welcome.
+Issues and pull requests are more than welcome: https://github.com/cogeotiff/rio-tiler-pds/issues

 **dev install**